This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 First and foremost, make sure your grill grates are clean and that there aren’t any leftover food particles from your last cook.

 From there, you’ll want to preheat your grill.
-For cooking pizza, you want the pellet grill to run at least 425°F, and ideally 475°F to 500°F if your grill can get that hot.
+For cooking pizza, you want the pellet grill to run at least 425°F, and ideally 475°F to 500°F or higher if your pellet grill can steadily and safely hold those temperatures.

 Preheat Your Dough